31 March incident: Political crisis

 After the failed countercoup, members of the Committee of Union and Progress (CUP) either went into hiding or fled Constantinople.
 As a result, the Chamber of Deputies lacked enough members for a parliamentary session.
 Ismail Kemal, a Liberty Party deputy, managed to gather some parliamentarians and officially announced that the constitution and Sharia law would be preserved, responding to the requests of the troops.
 Kemal briefly became President of the Ottoman National Assembly and led it to recognize a new government by Abdul Hamid II.
 He urged his constituency in Vlorë to acknowledge the new government, and Albanians from his hometown supported him, even raiding the arms depot to back the sultan with weapons if needed.
 Albanian clubs also expressed support for quelling the uprising, while Prenk Bib Doda, leader of the Mirdita, offered assistance from his tribe, driven by fears that the Hamidian regime could return, rather than being loyal to the CUP.
 During the countercoup, Isa Boletini and several Kosovo Albanian chieftains offered military assistance to the sultan.
 In response, the Sultan promised to bring back the rule of religion if he were to be reinstated.
 The situation in Constantinople remained under the control of Dervish Vahdeti for 11 days.

 After being driven out of the capital, Mehmed Talaat, an Edirne deputy and CUP leader, escaped with 100 deputies to Ayastefanos (Yeşilköy) and established a counter government, declaring the new government in Constantinople as illegal.
-Within Istanbul, the leadership of the Liberal Party attempted unsuccessfully to maintain control of events and prevent the rebellion from taking an anti-constitutionalist course in support of Abdul Hamid.
+Within Constantinople, the leadership of the Liberal Party attempted unsuccessfully to maintain control of events and prevent the rebellion from taking an anti-constitutionalist course in support of Abdul Hamid.
 Conflicts arose within the Islamic clergy, with higher-ranking ulama united in the Society of the Islamic Scholarly Profession opposing the uprising, while some imams (hocas) supported it.
 From 16 April onward, the ulama publicly denounced the revolt.

 The CUP managed to retain its influence in the provinces, particularly in Macedonia, and took immediate countermeasures.
 They organized public demonstrations in towns across the provinces and sent numerous telegrams to the palace and parliament, successfully convincing a significant portion of the population in Macedonia that the constitution was in danger.
 The historian Erik-Jan Zürcher has commented that the CUP was largely successful in its propaganda, and was able to convince a significant portion of the population of Macedonia that the constitution was in peril.